CMOM, FOG control, asset management, customer complaints, and public communication

 - Preventive maintenance: crew cleans and inspects on a schedule based on known risk.

-- Predictive or risk-based maintenance: crew uses CCTV, work history, flow data, pipe age, material, and consequence of failure to prioritize work.
+- Predictive / risk-based maintenance: crew uses CCTV, work history, flow data, pipe age, material, and consequence of failure to rank work.

-- Source control: utility reduces what enters the sewer, such as FOG, roots through defective laterals, sump pumps, or prohibited industrial discharges.
+- Source control: utility reduces what enters the sewer (FOG, roots via defective laterals, sump pumps, prohibited industrial discharges).

-- Capital improvement: utility rehabilitates or replaces assets when maintenance cannot provide reliable service.
+- Capital improvement: utility rehabilitates or replaces assets when maintenance can no longer provide reliable service.

 A downtown restaurant area has three grease-related blockages in six months.
 Each time, the crew jets the line and restores flow.
 What is the best CMOM-based follow-up?